dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

 ---
-title: How to create a subscribe form for Jekyll?
+title: How to create a subscribe form for Jekyll that actually works!?
 desc: Subscribe form for Jekyll was not available because all forms tend to work with php code to send emails.
 But with this method we can add a subscribe form for Jekyll websites which works out of the box.
 keywords:
 author: sharathdt